-Community Shared Agriculture (CSA) is a system where customers pay in advance for the produce they will get throughout the growing season.
-Farmers spend a lot of money early in the growing season buying seeds, compost, wages, tractor diesel and other inputs to get the growing started.
+Community Shared Agriculture (CSA) is a system where customers pay in advance for the produce they receive through the growing season.
+Farmers spend a lot of money early in the growing season paying wages, buying seeds, compost, tractor diesel and other costs to get the growing started.
 By paying some of the cost of produce up front, you are helping the farmer avoid taking out a line of credit or a loan to cover start-up costs.
-As well, a guaranteed market enables a farmer to plan their season better and spend more time in the fields, growing, rather than on the phone, marketing.
+As well, a guaranteed market enables a farmer to plan their season better and spend more time in the fields, growing food, rather than on the phone, marketing.
 All of these factors help make farming a more viable livelihood.
 If farmers can make a living farming, we will have more farmers and therefore, increased food security.

 By joining a CSA, not only are you getting lots of great, fresh produce at a reasonable cost, you are also linking yourself to a farm and in these globally challenging times, we all need a farm in our lives!
 Through the CSA newsletter you can learn about farming and its many challenges, as well as get some great recipes and preparation hints for dealing with the bounty of fresh (and sometimes unusual!) produce that arrives each week.
-Open Farm Days are opportunities to get out and see the farm: meet the goats (and Cory the incredible ball-chasing dog!), meet the farmer team, learn more of what we do and enjoy some good food.
-CSA shareholders get first choice on high value produce of limited quantity (berries) as well as wholesale prices for bulk purchases of vegetables for processing.
+Open Farm Days are opportunities to get out and see the farm (when COVID allows!): meet the farmer team, learn more of what we do and enjoy some good food.
+CSA shareholders get first choice on high value produce of limited quantity (strawberries, garlic) as well as wholesale prices for bulk purchases of vegetables for processing.
 I always appreciate hearing from you so feel free to tell me what you think of the service, the produce and what you would like to see in the future.
 I won’t always be able to comply with everyone’s wishes but will do my best.

 The CSA will run from late June until early November (a total of 20 weeks).
-A full share costs $600 ($30/week) and is enough produce (10 – 12 items) for a family of four or two really dedicated vegetarians (who give a lot of dinner parties!).
-A half share costs $350 ($17.50/week) and is enough (5-7 items) for two average eaters.
+A full share costs $650 ($32.50/week) and is enough produce (10 – 12 items) for a family of four or two really dedicated vegetarians (who give a lot of dinner parties!).
+A half share costs $400 ($20.00/week) and is enough (5-7 items) for two average eaters.
 To get an idea of value, the CSA share usually works out to a savings of 15% over the cost of buying vegetables at the farmer’s market.

 You can start with a half share and switch to a full share mid-season if you find you need more produce and you can buy more than one full share if you are a really big family.
 Due to the nature of farming and our growing season, your box will be more tightly packed in mid summer and through the fall than in early summer.
 You will discover many amazing uses for leafy greens in the month of June!